complete-dope/complete-dope.github.io/_posts/2025-02-16-Learning-hosting-and-nginx.md

 We need to do the same / similar for http but only change being we dont need to update and that will be the first time creation and updation !!

+## common pitfalls

+vite server HMR ( hot module reload )

+## What process happens internally ?

+The NGINX exposes port 443

+The internal whole setup runs on http port

+encrypted request comes from user browser > gets decrypted using nginx > internal routed to `http` as mentioned in the nginx conf file > uses this http for all the internal communication > before sending back the request encryptes it > sends back to user

+This process is called SSL termination - Nginx "terminates" the SSL connection and handles all encryption/decryption, so your internal services don't need to.

+For WebSocket Traffic

+Your frontend establishes a WebSocket connection to wss://4.240.104.180/ws/autosuggestion Nginx identifies this as a WebSocket upgrade request based on headers Nginx handles the SSL/TLS part (the "wss" protocol) Nginx forwards the WebSocket connection to ws://0.0.0.0:8001/autosuggestion Your backend server accepts the WebSocket connection Two-way communication begins through this persistent connection

+here is how nginx manages this magic connection part !!

+`location /ws/ `: tells nginx to match any URL that begins with /ws/ > it founds this connection : `wss://4.240.104.180/ws/autosuggestion`
+`proxy_pass http://0.0.0.0:8001/;` Forwards the request to http://0.0.0.0:8001/
+`proxy_http_version 1.1;
+proxy_set_header Upgrade $http_upgrade;
+proxy_set_header Connection "upgrade";` This is where the upgrade to websocket happens !! we append in the http request itself that this should be upgraded as a ws request !!

+When your frontend code does new WebSocket('wss://4.240.104.180/ws/autosuggestion'):

+The browser initiates a secure connection to your server on port 443 It sends an HTTP upgrade request with headers indicating it wants to switch to WebSocket protocol Nginx decrypts this request using your SSL certificate Nginx sees the /ws/ path and applies your WebSocket location block Nginx forwards the WebSocket handshake to your backend at http://0.0.0.0:8001/autosuggestion Your backend accepts the connection, and a full-duplex WebSocket channel is established Nginx acts as a transparent proxy, passing messages back and forth between the browser and your backend

+NGINX seamlessly handles the protocol conversion part !!